maritwho/edition-php-thin/README.md

 First, [download the Zip of the Thin Edition](https://github.com/pattern-lab/patternlab-php-thin/archive/master.zip).

 Second, run Composer.
-If you're on a Mac just navigate to your downloaded copy of Pattern Lab, open `core > scripts`.
+If you're on a Mac navigate to your downloaded copy of Pattern Lab, open `core > scripts`.
 Double-click `installPatternLab.command`.
 Pattern Lab will set itself up.
 Alternatively, you can use your command line tool of choice and type the following within your downloaded copy:

     php core/bin/composer.phar install